-The project will address sensor needs in the commercial aerospace and defense markets by developing low cost, manufacturable, and miniaturized Flash Light Detection and Ranging (LiDAR) technologies that operate at 1.55 and 2 micron wavelengths, which are currently unavailable commercially.
-We will engage student interns in all phases of the research as part of our efforts to train a high-tech workforce and establish Ohio as a leader in Flash LiDAR research and manufacturing.
+The project addresses sensor needs in the commercial aerospace and defense markets by developing low cost, manufacturable, and miniaturized Flash Light Detection and Ranging (LiDAR) technologies that operate at 1.55 and 2 micron wavelengths, which are currently unavailable commercially.
+The project team is engaging student interns in all phases of the research as part of our efforts to train a high-tech workforce and establish Ohio as a leader in Flash LiDAR research and manufacturing.

-The proposed ALTITUDE project will establish long-term economic benefits for Ohio by founding a robust Flash LiDAR market.
+The ALTITUDE project is establishing long-term economic benefits for Ohio by founding a robust Flash LiDAR market.
 The immediate economic impact of this project involves establishing an aerospace LiDAR technology base, training a highly talented technical workforce, creating new high-tech jobs (up to 50 new jobs by 2025), licensing university-owned intellectual property, securing follow-on funding from federal and industry sponsors (approximately $14.5 million by 2025), and enhancing capabilities within existing Ohio-based small and large companies to address future LiDAR product manufacturing.